Dreamed up in 2004, New Zealand is the only country in the world to have a Random Acts of Kindness Day which touches the entire country!

-From coast to coast and across every media network, New Zealand’s Random Acts of Kindness Day has seen unprecedented coverage and support.
+From coast to coast and across every media network, New Zealand’s Random Acts of Kindness Day on September 1st each year has seen unprecedented coverage and support.

 With a small group of four friends Josh pitched his outlandish idea to try and get the WHOLE country to do a random act of kindness all on the same day.
 We were in!
 Megan Singleton, Marshall Gray and Rueben Gwyn were silly enough and daring enough to say, yep, let’s do it.